parwarr/yugioh-search-engine-demo-frontend/README.md

 ## Installation

-First, clone the backend for this website: https://github.com/parwarr/yugioh-search-engine-demo-
+1. Clone the backend for this website: https://github.com/parwarr/yugioh-search-engine-demo-

-Then, clone this repository.
+2. Then, clone this repository.

-Run `npm install`
+3. Run `npm install`

-Run `npm run dev`
+4. Run `npm run dev`

 There you go! :D